jeromekelleher/ercs/docs/source/index.rst

      self.max_time, 0)
 _ercs.LibraryError: Out of lineage memory

-The example fails because we try to simulate 500 locus individuals with only one MiB of memory.
-There are two things we can do to alleviate this problem:
+The example fails because we try to simulate the ancestry of two 500 locus individuals with a limit of only 10 extant individuals.
+There are two ways to avoid this problem:

-1. Increase the amount of memory available to the library;
+1. Increase the maximum number of extant lineages; or

 2. Stop the simulation before it runs out of memory using the :attr:`ercs.Simulator.max_time` attribute.